 The quality of the data also could have negatively impacted this study.
 The estimated NAEP percentiles and published state test results (which are oftentimes subject to rounding) contain error that impacted the V estimates.
 Also, some states only reported English or Language Arts test scores instead of reading test scores (as is reported by NAEP).
 Trend discrepancies in these cases could simply be due to significant content differences in the tests.
 Also, some states administered their tests in the fall, whereas the NAEP is administered in the spring.
-This could have impacted results, since there is little reason to expect fall-to-fall score trends to be similar to spring-to-spring score trends.
+This could have impacted results, since fall-to-fall score trends would only be similar to spring-to-spring score trends if student achievement grows at a nearly linear rate.